chinapedia/wikipedia.abstract.en/Page/Constitution.md

 Ancient

-Hammurabi.jpg's stele shows him receiving the laws of Babylon from the seated sun deity.]]
+'s stele shows him receiving the laws of Babylon from the seated sun deity.]]
 Excavations in modern-day Iraq by Ernest de Sarzec in 1877 found evidence of the earliest known code of justice, issued by the Sumerian king Urukagina of Lagash _ca_ 2300 BC.
 Perhaps the earliest prototype for a law of government, this document itself has not yet been discovered; however it is known that it allowed some rights to his citizens.
 For example, it is known that it relieved tax for widows and orphans, and protected the poor from the usury of the rich.

 After that, many governments ruled by special codes of written laws.
 The oldest such document still known to exist seems to be the Code of Ur-Nammu of Ur (_ca_ 2050 BC).
 Some of the better-known ancient law codes include the code of Lipit-Ishtar of Isin, the code of Hammurabi of Babylonia, the Hittite code, the Assyrian code and Mosaic law.

 In 621 BC, a scribe named Draco codified the cruel oral laws of the city-state of Athens; this code prescribed the death penalty for many offences (nowadays very severe rules are often called "Draconian").
 In 594 BC, Solon, the ruler of Athens, created the new _Solonian Constitution_.
 It eased the burden of the workers, and determined that membership of the ruling class was to be based on wealth (plutocracy), rather than by birth (aristocracy).
 Cleisthenes again reformed the Athenian constitution and set it on a democratic footing in 508 BC.

-Aristotle's_constitutions_diagram.png.]]
+.]]
 Aristotle (_ca_ 350 BC) was the first to make a formal distinction between ordinary law and constitutional law, establishing ideas of constitution and constitutionalism, and attempting to classify different forms of constitutional government.
 The most basic definition he used to describe a constitution in general terms was "the arrangement of the offices in a state".
 In his works _Constitution of Athens_, _Politics_, and _Nicomachean Ethics_ he explores different constitutions of his day, including those of Athens, Sparta, and Carthage.
 He classified both what he regarded as good and what he regarded as bad constitutions, and came to the conclusion that the best constitution was a mixed system, including monarchic, aristocratic, and democratic elements.
 He also distinguished between citizens, who had the right to participate in the state, and non-citizens and slaves, who did not.

 The Romans first codified their constitution in 450 BC as the _Twelve Tables_.
 They operated under a series of laws that were added from time to time, but Roman law was never reorganised into a single code until the _Codex Theodosianus_ (AD 438); later, in the Eastern Empire the _Codex repetitæ prælectionis_ (534) was highly influential throughout Europe.
 This was followed in the east by the _Ecloga_ of Leo III the Isaurian (740) and the _Basilica_ of Basil I (878).